collinlokken/tdt4220/README.md

 * Erlend Haakegaard
 * Christopher Løkken

-## HOW TO RUN
+### HOW TO RUN

 1. git clone https://github.com/collinlokken/tdt4220.git
 2. Open project folder in Android Studio (File -> Open...)
-3. Run on android emulator
+3. Run on android emulator.
+If you don't have one, create a new one (Tools->AVD Manager -> Create Virtual Device)